eth-educators/eth-docker-docs/website/docs/Support/Cloud.md

 ---
 id: Cloud
-title:  Running eth2-docker in the cloud.
+title:  Securing a cloud VPS.
-sidebar_label: Cloud
+sidebar_label: Cloud Security
 ---

-For the most part, nothing special needs to be done to run eth2-docker on a VPS.
-However, budget VPS providers do not filter the traffic that can reach the machine: This is definitely not desirable for unsecured ports like Grafana or eth1, if the shared/standalone option is being used.
+For the most part, nothing special needs to be done to run eth-docker on a VPS.
+However, budget VPS providers do not filter the traffic that can reach the machine: This is definitely not desirable for unsecured ports like Grafana or execution client, if the shared option is being used.
 All that should be reachable are the P2P ports.

+The arguably best way to secure Grafana, Web UI and execution client ports is via encryption.
+For this, please see the [secure proxy](../Usage/ReverseProxy.md) instructions.

+If you prefer to keep the ports unencrypted and wish to secure them via ufw, please read on.
-## Securing Grafana and eth1 via ufw
+## Securing Grafana and execution client via ufw

 While Docker automatically opens the Linux firewall for ports it "maps" to the host, it also allows rules to be placed in front of that, via the `DOCKER-USER` chain.